Effects of Spice Abuse

 The drug is not actually just one chemical but could be composed of one or more from a list of chemicals, some of which were developed by chemist John W. Huffman, who was trying to create cannabinoids (marijuana-like drugs) to treat medical conditions.
 When they began being abused illicitly, he stated at different times how dangerous these drugs could be.
 The list of chemicals includes JWH-018, JWH-073, JWH-200, CP-47,497, and cannabicyclohexanol.

 When a person becomes addicted to Spice, he (or she) risks losing everything.
 You can help by getting that person into a Narconon drug and alcohol rehabilitation center.
-For more than forty-five years, Narconon centers around the world have been helping people leave cannabinoids, alcohol, heroin and other drugs behind and showing them how to build a new sober life.
+For almost five decades, Narconon centers around the world have been helping people leave cannabinoids, alcohol, heroin and other drugs behind and showing them how to build a new sober life.

 When the drug residues are out of the body, a person is in a much better position to learn the life skills he will need to make sober decisions.
 The Narconon program offers the counseling that enables the recovering addict to start controlling his own life again, and then teaches these needed life skills.
 From identifying associates who would be dangerous to be around, to learning how to overcome obstacles and setbacks, each skill is carefully calculated to proof the recovering addict against relapse.